rasmusab/officialcocktails/officialcocktails.com/content/cocktails/corpse_reviver__2.md

 - Add a dash or two of absinthe to the glass and swirl it around to coat the inside.
 - Garnish with a lemon twist and serve immediately.

-## Alcohol-free alternative to a Corpse reviver #2
+## Alcohol-free alternative to the Corpse reviver #2

 One alcohol-free alternative to the drink Corpse Reviver #2 is the Virgin Mary.
 It is a classic mocktail made with tomato juice, tabasco, Worcestershire sauce, lemon juice, salt, and pepper.
 You can also add other non-alcoholic spirits like Seedlip or non-alcoholic gin to give it an extra edge.
 It is a refreshing drink that has a similar complexity and depth of flavor as the Corpse Reviver #2 without the alcohol.